Falmouth-Games-Academy/cpd-tracker/README.md

 - The player could create an avatar they can customise.

 - A diary sort of design that you can customise.

+- Some sort of pet management game which survives by consuming information that the player enters about their weekly development?
+Thinking a bit like Tamagotchi where if they leave it for too long, it will die.